 Dryer fabric softeners are recommended for reducing static cling and for softening fabrics.
 Always follow package instructions carefully.
+Use fabric softeners labeled as dryer safe.

 Put one fabric softener sheet on top of the

 load before starting the dryer.
 Do not add a fabric softener sheet after the drying cycle has started.
 Instant heat can cause the fabric softener to spot fabrics.